 Follow the step by step process or choose what situation that best describes you:

-The American Bar Association reports that there were 89,361 resident and active attorneys practicing in Texas in 2017.
-The Bureau of Labor Statistics of the U.S. Department of Labor notes that in May 2017, two metropolitan areas in Texas were among the highest-paying metropolitan areas in the country for lawyers to work.
-They were the Houston-The Woodlands - Sugar Land area, where lawyers averaged a mean annual salary of $174,870; and the Dallas-Plano-Irving area, where lawyers averaged a mean yearly salary of $154,490.
-The average lawyer in Texas at that time was making $145,800 per year.
-Practice areas in a state as large as Texas are numerous and include 24 areas of certification (see Step 4 below) in addition to Native American law, alternative dispute resolution, public utilities, motor vehicles and intellectual property law.
+The Bureau of Labor Statistics of the U.S. Department of Labor notes that in May 2022, two metropolitan areas in Texas were among the highest-paying metropolitan areas in the country for lawyers to work.
+They were the Dallas-Fort Worth-Arlington area, where lawyers averaged a mean annual salary of $181,840; and the Midland area, where lawyers averaged a mean yearly salary of $182,870.
+The average lawyer in Texas at that time was making $166,620 per year.
+Practice areas in a state as large as Texas are numerous and include 24 areas of certification (see Step 4 below) in addition to Native American law, alternative dispute resolution, public utilities, motor vehicles, and intellectual property law.
 If your goal is to become a member of the Texas bar and practice in one of these or another specialty area, keep reading.

 The Texas Board of Law Examiners does not mandate what your undergraduate education must consist of, but because they do require that you graduate from an American Bar Association-approved law school, it follows that you must obtain at least a bachelor’s degree prior to applying to law school.